DIAGNijmegen/beetle/README.md

 2. To run code for running inference, build the [Docker](code/docker/Dockerfile).
 Then use the script: [`code/docker/run_inference.sh`](code/docker/run_inference.sh)

 ### Citation & license
-This GitHub repository is released under the [Apache-2.0 license](LICENSE) license.
+This GitHub repository is released under the [Apache-2.0 license](LICENSE).
 The data of the BEETLE dataset is released under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 If you use this dataset, please cite:
 ```